14 Principles of Management by Henri Fayol Explained with Real-Life Examples

 14. Esprit de Corps (Existence of Common Spirit)

 This French term signifies “Team Spirit”.
-While incorporating one of the critical principles of management, viz., esprit de corps, Fayol clarifies that company management should strive to bring unity, morale, and mutual support to employees.
+While incorporating one of the critical 14 principles of management, viz., esprit de corps, Fayol clarifies that company management should strive to bring unity, morale, and mutual support to employees.
 Team spirit conveys immense strength and solidity in the business organization.
-Contented and motivated company staff members have the potency to become competent and productive.
+Contented and motivated company staff members have the potential to become competent and productive.

-Example: The organizational hierarchy should chalk out a fresh plan of action for achieving monthly targets, using the word ‘We’ rather than ‘I’, which ushers in an indomitable team spirit for the workforce.
+Example: The organizational hierarchy should chalk out a fresh plan of action for achieving monthly targets, using the word ‘We’ rather than ‘I,’ which ushers in an indomitable team spirit for the workforce.

 Are These Principles of Management Still Relevant in Today's Business World?